 Kittens should have had at least two of their vaccinations.
 Many breeders also prefer to have kittens desexed (spayed or neutered) prior to them going to their new home.

 Placid, quiet and gentle are three words to describe the Chinchilla.
-They are very loyal cats, and can become especially attached to one member of the family.
+They are very loyal cats who bond closely with one member of the family.

 The Chinchilla is extremely intelligent and can often be quite playful, even into adulthood.

 As would be expected, they have a similar temperament to the Persian cat.
 They are better suited to quiet households without small and boisterous children.